Music for Guitar, Lute and Vihuela

 By-the-by...

-The transcriptions of lute and vihuela musical examples within these narratives are set in their original pitch registers: that is with the first and sixth strings tuned notionally to G (and very occasionally A).
+The transcriptions of lute and vihuela musical examples within these narratives are scored in their original pitch registers: that is with the first and sixth strings tuned notionally to G (and very occasionally A).
 From a guitarist standpoint however such pitch compasses at the fingerboard are hardly user-friendly.
-A way round this is to lower the third string a semitone to conform to the tuning configuration of the former instruments.
-A capo is then placed at the third fret.
-The original register is thus upheld, and into the bargain bass notes G, C can be struck unstopped - so often the case in original tablatures.
+A way round this is to lower the third string a semitone to conform to the tuning configuration of the former instruments: E, A, D, F-sharp, B, E – G, C, F, A, D, G. After which a capo is placed at the third fret.
+The original register is thus upheld, besides which bass notes G, C can be struck unstopped – so often the case in original tablatures.
+However it should be mentioned in this connection that in pitching the guitar’s open strings to those of the vihuela and lute, the timbre of the present-day guitar is of course stronger and more so projected than the relatively softer tones of double strung instruments.

 To add that certain ornaments within the tablatures have proved irritants in the processing of the music extracts here.
 They have therefore been swatted, but I hasten to add at no expense to the relevant contents of the transcriptions.